hoxas/lastfm-charter/README.md

 ```

 \* **It is important to note that the expiration time's sole purpose is for github to know when it should revalidate the image back with the API, this means that whenever you access the API directly through your URL the image will always be the most recent (recreated).<br><br>But since github internally caches the images it doesn't send a request everytime we reload the page, hence we need this variable.**

-## Usage

-Add notes about how to use the system.

 ## Built using